geshan/geshan.github.com/posts/2023-07-03-junior-software-engineer-resume.md

 - Talks
 cover: "/images/junior-software-engineer-resume/01junior-software-engineer-resume.jpg"
 pagetitle: How to craft your junior software engineer resume the right way
-description: In this guide, you will learn how write an impressive junior software engineer resume that will get you calls and interviews.
+description: In this guide, you will learn how to write an impressive junior software engineer resume that will get you calls and interviews.
-keywords: junior software engineer resume, entry level software engineer resume, early career software engineer resume
+keywords: junior software engineer resume, entry-level software engineer resume, early career software engineer resume
 ---
 Writing a resume as a junior software engineer that strikes the right chord for both technical and non-technical readers is a crucial skill.
 In this guide, you will learn how you can craft a masterpiece junior software engineer that will get you more calls and possibly interviews, let’s get going!